progressdb/ProgressDB/examples/README.md

 - `security.kms.master_key_file`: Path to a file containing the 64-hex (32-byte) KEK that the server will embed into the KMS child's config when encryption is enabled.
 This must be set when `PROGRESSDB_USE_ENCRYPTION=true` if `master_key_hex` is not used.
 - `logging.level`: Logging level (`info`, `debug`, etc.).

 		If you need the server to run with encryption enabled locally, create a `config.yaml` with either `security.kms.master_key_hex` set to a single 64-hex string (32 bytes) or `security.kms.master_key_file` pointing to a file containing the hex string, and set `PROGRESSDB_USE_ENCRYPTION=true` in your environment.
-The server will spawn or connect to the KMS and manage DEKs via the configured socket.
+For external mode start `progressdb-kms` separately and set `PROGRESSDB_KMS_MODE=external`.

 If you'd like, I can also generate a minimal `examples/dev.env` and a `examples/dev-config.yaml` that are ready-to-run for local development.